How to add maven compiler plugin in java project

 </configuration>

-Configure the java compiler version in the plugin
+Configure the Java compiler version in the plugin

-This plugin also provides configuration for source and target options.
-Using these options, We can change the default compiler version with a new version in pom.xml.
+The JDK javac tool includes source and target options to set JDK versions during compilation.
+This plugin also provides configurations for source and target options.
+By using these options, we can change the default compiler version to a new version in the pom.xml.

 <configuration>